 By Brandon Maxwell

-Brandon Loran Maxwell is a research associate at Cascade Policy Institute, Oregon’s free market public policy research organization.
+Brandon Maxwell is a research associate at Cascade Policy Institute, Oregon’s free-market think tank.